-Length frequency distributions from the 2007, 2009, and 2011 surveys fell mainly between 40 and 50 cm and were discussed in Lowe (2011).
-The 2013 and 2015 distributions also fall within this range, although the 2015 distribution is broader than in previous years, showing fewer large fish greater than 40 cm relative to the 2013 distribution (Figure 17.4 Lowe 2015).
-The 2017 length distribution is very different from previous years with lengths ranging only from 36 to 48 cm, and modes at 43 and 45 cm (Figure 17.4).
+Length frequency distributions prior to 2017 were mainly between 40 and 50 cm and were discussed in Lowe (2015).
+The 2017 length distribution is very different from previous years with lengths ranging only from 36 to 48 cm, and modes at 43 and 45 cm (Figure 17.4, Lowe 2019).
 The 2019 survey caught very few numbers of Atka mackerel (46 fish).
-The limited data show modes at 41-43 cm for males and 43 cm for females.
+The limited data show modes at 41-43 cm for males and 43 cm for females (Figure 17.4).
+The 2021 survey length frequency distribution is limited between 28 and 33 cm, with modes at 30-31 cm.
+These are very small fish and were nearly all sampled from 1 haul in the Shumagin area (east of Unalaska Island).
+The 2020 and 2021 Eastern Aleutian fishery length frequency distributions do not reflect large numbers of small fish, lengths range from about 33-45 cm (Lowe et al. 2021).

 It is interesting to note that the length frequency distributions of males and females differ slightly in the GOA surveys.
-The female length frequency distributions show a slightly greater proportion of large fish, while the male distributions show slightly greater proportion of small fish (Figure 17.4 in Lowe 2011, 2015, Figure 17.4).
-This has not been observed in the AI surveys; the male and female length frequency distributions are not differentiable and survey length frequency distributions are presented for combined sexes (Lowe et al. 2011).
+The female length frequency distributions show a slightly greater proportion of large fish, while the male distributions show slightly greater proportions of small fish (Figure 17.4 in Lowe 2011, 2015, 2017, 2019).
+This has not been observed in the AI surveys; the male and female length frequency distributions are presented for combined sexes (Lowe et al. 2011).